 Overall Impression: This is the second episode Jonathan Frakes directed and he knocks it out of the park again, in yet another story involving family.
 Everything about this episode is great, and its description sounds similar to The Princess Bride: it has fencing, fighting, murder, revenge, explosions, and true love.
 It’s also good for those who love Game of Thrones: it’s full of intrigue, poisonings, collaboration with the enemy, vying for the throne and all of the under-handedness that goes with it.
 This episode needed every second it had to tell its tale; it’s full to the brim with drama, but has plenty of time for action.
 It also adds to the continuing story of Worf’s discommendation and expands the Klingon mythos.
 You can’t really ask much more of 45 minutes than all this.
 It’s also nice to have an episode title that actually makes sense, and it’s a two-fold reunion: one with K’Ehleyr, and another with Duras.
 I happily rate this episode 5 out of 5 stars.

 Behind the Scenes/Trivia: There is a ton of stuff here, I’ll try to keep this section from getting too long.
+This is the second of eight episodes Jonathan Frakes directed.
 This was Brannon Braga’s first writing assignment as an intern–he and Ron Moore sat together and hammered it out successfully.
 He’d go on to write great episodes for several Star Trek franchises as well as co-write Generations and First Contact.
 Here are a couple of quotes I’ve combined from Michael Piller (head writer) about this episode:

 Stories that are about the family go to the heart of what your franchise is all about.
 You have regular cast on a television show and you can’t kill them.
 You know, the audience knows they’re not gonna die.
 But you can wound them.
 That’s how they grow, that’s how they learn.
 And that’s how audiences connect with them when they share the pain that Worf feels when his wife is killed…I killed K’Ehleyr.
 The original idea was about Worf’s kid and bringing K’Ehleyr back, who was having a relationship with Duras.
 But when we started talking about how to make the story work, I’m the one who said she should die… You wanted to get to a place where Worf was going to take Duras apart, and there’s no real good reason for him to do it unless she dies… he [Duras] had it coming.